cehteh/unsynn/COOKBOOK.md

 For moderately complex types we use composition with [`Cons`], [`Either`] and other container types instead defining enums or structures in detail.

 Such composed types are frequently aliased to give them handy names.

-This can be employed in user code as well to crate grammars on the fly without any boilerplate code.
+This can be used in user code as well creating grammars on the fly without any boilerplate code.

 ## The [`unsynn!{}`] Macro